terna/ejmmp/model02/model02.md

 $t$ - current cycle `cycle`

-### agent structure
+## agent structure

-The structure of a **generic agent**: it can represent an employer, a worker, an unemployed person.
+The structure of an **agent**: it can represent an entrepreneur, a worker, an unemployed person.

 When an agent is created, the **initialization process** defines: